ckan/datapusher/README.md

     http://localhost:8800/

 If you need to change the host or port, copy `deployment/datapusher_settings.py` to `deployment/datapusher_local_settings.py` and modify the file to suit your needs.
+Also if running a production setup, make sure that the host and port matcht the `http` settings in the uWSGI configuration.

 To run the tests: